 Prior to 2006, the library was funded by the village of Potsdam.
 Hoping to create a larger and more stable source of funding, the library called on voters within the Potsdam School District to approve the creation of a special taxing district.
-The vote passed, and the library has since been independently funded, with taxpayers providing the library with $465,000 a year.
+The vote passed, and ever since the library has been indepently funded, with taxpayers providing the library with $465,000 a year.

-Now St. Lawrence County has cut off all funding for public libraries, while the Potsdam Public Library has seen circulation increase.
-Its budget is no longer enough, according to director Patricia W. Musante.
+Now St. Lawrence County has cut off all funding for public libraries, while the Potsdam Public Library has had ever-increasing circulation.
+Its budget is no longer enough, according to director Patricia W. Musante

 Were starting now with a deficit in our budget.
 We havent asked for a raise in eight years, she said.